20lives/dmote/doc/options.md

 #### Parameter `style`

-Key layout style.
+Key column layout style.
 One of:

 * `standard`: A sort of bowl shape.
 Columns curve inward.
 * `orthographic`: More straight.